Most Famous Ballet Dancer: List Of Top 10 (Male & Female)

 During his tenure as a ballet dancer in the Australian Ballet, he performed several main roles such as those in Don Quixote, Coppelia, The Sleeping Beauty, Manon, La Sylphide, Onegin, Stepping Stones, and Romeo and Juliet.

-In addition, he appeared as the guest artist in many worldwide ballet shows including those with the Bolshoi Ballet, the Georgian State Ballet, The National Ballet of Canada, The Kirov Ballet, Singapore Dance Theater, and Birmingham Royal Ballet.
+In addition, he appeared as the guest artist in many worldwide ballet shows including those with the Bolshoi Ballet, the Georgian State Ballet, The National Ballet of Canada, The Kirov Ballet, the Singapore Dance Theater, and the Birmingham Royal Ballet.

 4. Carlos Acosta